-Proportion of employees in each pay quartile band 2021
+Proportion of employees in each pay quartile band 2022

-The proportion of male and female employees in four quartile hourly rate pay bands ranked from lowest hourly rate to the highest hourly rate by dividing the workforce into four equal parts.
+The proportion of male and female employees in four quartile hourly rate pay bands ranked from lowest hourly rate to the highest hourly rate by dividing the workforce into four equal parts

-Table 3: Pay Quartiles
+Table 3 | Pay Quartiles

-Each pay quartile represents a quarter, or 25%, of our total workforce ranked by pay.
+Each pay quartile represents 25%, of our total workforce ranked by pay.
 The proportion of men and women at the lower and lower-middle pay quartiles has remained relatively stable since last year.
-There remains a higher proportion of men in senior roles in the upper quartile across the company, and this pool of employees remains static and small and has not seen any changes during the reporting year.
-We are encouraged by the make-up of the gender pay quartiles which has seen an increase in the number of women in more senior or specialist positions within the upper middle quartile from 76% to 77%.
+There remains a higher proportion of men in senior roles in the upper quartile across the company, but this inequality has reduced, with more women entering this quartile during the reporting year.
+We are encouraged by the makeup of the gender pay quartiles which has seen an increase in the number of women in more senior or specialist positions within the upper middle quartile.